 lydia’s home

+As a unique six-bed recovery residence for women, Lydia’s Home has been a successful example of Restorative Justice and community collaboration for seven years.
 Based upon our successful Restorative Justice programs, Lydia’s Home helps women successfully address physical and spiritual barriers to recovery and independence.

 When she and the members of her household were baptized, she invited us to her home.
 “If you consider me a believer in the Lord,” she said, “come and stay at my house.”
 And she persuaded us.